 Perform at least one test of EHR's capability to submit electronic data to immunization registries, and perform a follow-up submission if the test is successful.

-*Exclusion: An Eligible Physician (EP) or other eligible professional who administers no immunizations during the EHR reporting period or where no immunization registry has the capacity to receive the information electronically.
+*Exclusion: An Eligible Physician (EP) or other eligible professional who administers no immunizations during the EHR reporting period or where no immunization registry has the capacity to receive the information electronically, or where it is prohibited.

 - Information not provided |